arbyste/jp-mining-note/docs/docs/yomichantemplates.md

 of the two above, so no handlebars code has to be changed if one were to use more monolingual dictionaries.

-To see how to edit the regex, go to [this section](yomichantemplates.md#editing-the-dictionary-regex).
+To see how to edit the regex, go to [this section](yomitantemplates.md#editing-the-dictionary-regex).

 ## Ignoring a Dictionary
-If you want to see the dictionary on Yomichan but not have it show on Anki, you can use the `ignored-dict-regex` option.
+If you want to see the dictionary on Yomitan but not have it show on Anki, you can use the `ignored-dict-regex` option.

-To see how to edit the option, see [the section below](yomichantemplates.md#editing-the-dictionary-regex).
+To see how to edit the option, see [the section below](yomitantemplates.md#editing-the-dictionary-regex).

-Conversely, if you want to not see the dictionary on Yomichan but want it to show up on Anki, [see here](jpresources.md#hide-the-dictionary-but-allow-it-to-be-used-by-anki){:target="_blank"}.
+Conversely, if you want to not see the dictionary on Yomitan but want it to show up on Anki, [see here](jpresources.md#hide-the-dictionary-but-allow-it-to-be-used-by-anki){:target="_blank"}.